runnova/NovaOS/README.md

 - NovaOS is a **mobile friendly**, **fully local and offline** web system with a **web desktop** packaged as a PWA.
 - NovaOS is **Open-Source** (under GPL v3).
 - It has a codebase built entirely on pure **HTML, vanilla JavaScript, and CSS** making it very reliable and private, as it can function fully offline, thanks to its local-first nature.
+- NovaOS lets you encrypt all your imported files by a password (), fully locally.
 - A suite of default applications to ease your work.
 There's also a store where you can install even more applications!
 - NovaOS is designed for the user.
 The system focuses on giving a stable environment that a user needs.
 Maintaining simplicity and efficiency in UI.
 No flashy effects or extensive animations.